drshahizan/Python-big-data/assignment/ass6/bdm/F4_2/big_data.md

 ## Task 4: Steps for Using These Strategies

-a.
-Data Understanding

-b.
 Data Preprocessing
 - Check for missing value
 - Check for duplicate value

-c.
-Process data types
+- Check for data types

 ### Method 1: Load Less Data